PedroG022/FletRt/README.md

 import flet as ft
 from fletrt import Router

-from page_a import PageA
+from demo.page_a import PageA
-from page_b import PageB
+from demo.page_b import PageB

 def main(page: ft.Page):